AEPD (Spain) - EXP202403915

 Facts

-The data subject underwent plastic surgery in a private clinic, the controller in the case at hand.
+The data subject underwent plastic surgery in a private clinic (the controller).

-The data subject gave her consent to take picture and record the surgery.
+The data subject consented to take pictures and record the surgery for medical, scientific or educational purposes.

 Therefore, the data subject filed a complaint with the DPA.